Annita-LLC/Annita-Website-v3/SUPABASE_SETUP.md

 ## 🔒 Step 7: Configure Row Level Security (RLS)

-The database schema already includes RLS policies, but you may want to customize them:
+The database schema includes RLS policies optimized for anonymous form submissions:

-1. Go to **Authentication** → **Policies**
-2. Review and adjust policies as needed
-3. For admin access, create admin roles and policies
+1. **Insert policies**: Allow all users to submit forms (no authentication required)
+2. **Read policies**: Data access is through Supabase dashboard or service role key
+3. **No user authentication**: Since users don't login, all policies are set for anonymous access
+4. **Admin access**: Use the service role key for admin dashboard access

 ## 📊 Step 8: Test the Integration